mendixlabs/DropdownDivConverter/README.md

 Since the dropdown menu is based on bootstraps dropdown button it is recommended to follow the applications Bootstrap theming rules with respect to buttons.

 ## Release Notes
+Appstore 1.4 release:
+- added self closing behaviour support for clickable listview (listviews with a microflow 'on click' property).

 Appstore 1.3 release:
 - added bootstrap glyphicon icon support: just add the "glyphicon-" classname to the settings.